threegirls89/LaTeX_template/template/preamble/README.md

-﻿
-# preamble .sty file samples
+﻿# preamble .sty file samples

 The tex files in this foulder contains commonly used platex packages, style files, some definitions...

-Please put your useful preamble style file (.sty) in the "common_preamble" directry.
+Please put your useful preamble style file (.sty) in this directry.

 ---
 2017/02/06 Made by Yoshi Ri